 How about taking a simple English short story journey that includes basic words and sentence patterns?
 Here, first read the stories and try to imagine what is happening; of course, do not forget to check the meanings of the words you do not know in each shorty story.
 Then, you can read them again, see how many of the words you’ve learned and how far you have gone in understanding these short stories.

 Every day, Jane goes to her work.
-She is working in an office.
-She is a hardworking person.
-She loves going to her work.
+She is working in an office and as being a harworking person, she loves going to her work.
 Every day, her work starts in the morning at 7 o’clock.
 She leaves her work at 10 o’clock at night.
-She likes her work.
 She wants to be very good as a worker, but she has a problem with her boss: He isn’t a very good boss.

 He tells Janes to do a thing.
 Then, he changes his mind about the work.
 He tells Jane to do another work.
 Then, he again changes his mind about the work.
 He tells her to do a different work and again, he changes his mind about that work, too Jane’s boss does this all the time.
 He says something, and then, he says something else.
 Jane does not like the change of mind.
 She wants her boss to make a decision.
 She does not want him to change his mind.
 Jane says, “This thing is wasting my time!”

 Today, Jane made a decision.
-She will talk with him.
-She goes to his room.
-She wants to talk to her boss about her decision.
+She will go to his room, talk to her boss about her decision.
 Jane says: “I enjoy the work.
 I work lots of hours.
 I am very good as a worker.
 But I cannot work like this.
 We must work better.
 You must tell me things to do and do not change your mind.”

 Her boss listens.
 He understands she is right.
 He promises her to listen to this advice.